JiaweiZhuang/cloud-gchp-paper/README.md

 GCHP model source code:
 - Before version 12.x (used for this paper): https://github.com/geoschem/gchp
 - After version 13.0.0: https://github.com/geoschem/gchp_ctm

+## Reproduce scalability plots

+See notebooks and log files.
+No need to rerun the model or set up any cluster.

 ## Launch HPC cluster on AWS